 Define success with target metrics

-Once you have a fleet maintenance plan in place, you have to determine whether or not it’s working.
+Once you have a fleet maintenance program in place, you have to determine whether or not it’s working.
 Tracking your fleet availability will show you how downtime is impacting your operations.
 To calculate your fleet availability, use the following formula:

 Fleet availability = 100% - (Overall downtime / Overall potential hours)